 Retargeting is done to encourage the past visitors to make a purchase or to visitors who didn’t purchase in their previous visits.

-Not many users who are visiting your website for the first time will make a purchase.
+You might have looked for purchasing options and got the best backlinks to get more customers to visit your site, but it is a fact that not many users who are visiting your website for the first time will make a purchase.
 On an average shopper make 9 visits to a retailer’s website before deciding to buy.
 You need to make those users who didn’t purchase, to come back to your website and make a purchase.

 Retargeting helps to increase your conversion rate.
 It is a technique that follows users who have previously visited your website but left without converting and engage them in such a way that visitors make a purchase.
 Visitors who retargeted are 70% more likely to convert.